CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

     }
   ```

   `OnCollisionEnter(Collision col)` is a built in function that is called when the object the script is attached to and another object collide.
 Within this function you have two **GameObjects** `col.gameObject` and `gameObject`. `gameObject` is what the script is attached to (the laser clone) and `col.gameOBject` is the thing colliding with the laser (the asteroid). `col.gameobject.name` returns the name of the object the laser collided with.
 The `if` statement is to make sure that if the laser collided with an asteroid (which will be called Asteroid(Clone)), then the two objects will be destroyed.

+3. The "LaserClone" script now needs to be attached to the **Instantiated** lasers.
+You can do this by adding this code into the "Lasers" script after the `Instantiate()` function:
+    ```csharp
+    laserClone.AddComponent<laserClone>();
+    Rigidbody laserCloneRB = laserClone.GetComponent<Rigidbody>();
+    ```

 3. Since you're destroying asteroids, you could make it play a sound!
 Create an **Empty** (**GameObject > Create Empty**) and call it "AsteroidExplosion".
 Add an **AudioSource** component to the Empty.
 Open up the "Audio" Assets folder and drag and drop the "DestroyAsteroidSound" sound into the "AsteroidExplosion" **Inspector** for "Audio Clip".
 Finally, uncheck the "Play On Awake" property.